thchang/bib-manager/README.md

 Use `CMD=add` to create a new entry -- either from a BibTex style string, a .bib file, or by manually entering data as prompted.

+USE `CMD=autofill` to autofill missing data for any entries in the cache via crossref API query.

 Use `CMD=clear` to clear the current cache.